calebweinreb/SNUB/docs/source/tutorials.rst

 Tutorials
 =========

 This tutorial describes how to setup a SNUB project with video, neural activity recordings and behavioral annotations.
 The neural activity is used to generate a low-dimensional UMAP embedding, and we describe some of the user-interface tools that help link the embedding to single-neuron traces and to behavior.
-There are two example pipelines for calcium imaging and electrophysiology respectively
+There are two example pipelines for calcium imaging and electrophysiology respectively.
+The input data and processed outputs from these tutorials are `available on Zenodo <https://doi.org/10.5281/zenodo.10578025>`_.

 Calcium Imaging
 ---------------

-Download the `example behavior and calcium imaging data <https://www.dropbox.com/sh/1suksns550opt5x/AAAhNxCRGw3LXKJPosYLhrzRa?dl=0>`_.
-The final SNUB project directory generated in this tutorial is `ca2_imaging_project <https://www.dropbox.com/sh/ujr3ttdc3gsxtqt/AAAKLL9iaF54cOwPKRPMTENIa?dl=0>`_.
+Download the `example behavior and calcium imaging data <https://zenodo.org/records/10578025/files/miniscope_data.zip?download=1>`_.
+The final SNUB project generated in this tutorial is available `here <https://zenodo.org/records/10578025/files/miniscope_project.zip?download=1>`_.
 This tutorial is based on head-mounted 1-photon calcium imaging and video recordings from a mouse engaged in social interaction.
 The camera and microscope were synchronized and have associated timestamps in seconds.
 There are also a behavior annotations